Hometown Media Awards- Categories

 3. Animation: complete programs created using 2D or 3D animation techniques like stop action, clay-mation, wireframe, etc. Opening and closing title sequences from other types of programs are not eligible for this category.

-4. (NEW!)
-Audio Programming: News, talk, music or entertainment audio broadcast from an access center on the radio, internet, or as a podcast.
+4. Audio Programming: News, talk, music or entertainment audio broadcast from an access center on the radio, internet, or as a podcast.
 Submissions should be 12 minutes in length.

 5. Children’s Programs: informational or entertainment programs targeted for audiences of children 12 years old and younger.